 Teenagers = 9 hours

 Young Children = 10 hours

 Babies = 16 hours

 Oh and apparently napping makes you smarter!..
 Napping during the day is great for overall health and has been found to make people more productive.
-People who nap at work (not at their desks!) have been shown to demonstrate lower levels of stress.
-Another excuse to sleep!
+People who nap during the day have also been shown to demonstrate lower levels of stress.
+Another great excuse to take a nap.